Badminton-Indonesia urges probe into All England exclusion | Sports-Games

 The re-tests, all of which the BWF said returned negative results, were necessary after doubts were raised about the accuracy of the original batches of tests submitted by Badminton England.
 Marcus Fernaldi Gideon, who won the All England Open men's doubles titles with Kevin Sanjaya Sukamuljo in 2017 and 2018, said the Indonesian players had all tested negative upon arrival in England.

-"BWF has failed to organised this matter," he said in an Instagram post.
+"BWF has failed to organise this matter," he said in an Instagram post.
 "If there are strict rules for entering Britain due to COVID, BWF should have put in place a bubble system that guarantees our safety."
-(Additional reporting by Agustinus Beo Da Costa; Editing by Nick Mulvenney and Kim Coghill)
+(Additional reporting by Agustinus Beo Da Costa and Johan Purnomo; Editing by Nick Mulvenney, Kim Coghill and Toby Davis)

 ALSO READ